Environmental Stewardship

 Air quality

-It is important that we take steps to ensure our business has a negligible impact on air quality and continue to reduce emissions where we can.
-Particulate emissions may arise from point sources, such as cement production stacks or as emissions from quarrying, open storage of materials, transfer of materials through uncovered conveyors, and from loading and unloading operations.
+It is important that we take steps to ensure our business has a negligible impact on air quality, and that we continue to reduce emissions where possible.

-Our cement and lime operations use the best available technology to abate and minimise emissions into the atmosphere.
-We monitor our emissions using our environmental management system, and our performance is overseen by the environmental regulators across the UK.
+Tarmac’s cement operations use best available technology (BAT) to abate and minimise emissions into the atmosphere.
+We monitor our emissions using our Environmental Management System, and our performance is overseen by the environmental regulators across the UK.

-We have over 187,000 acres of land under our stewardship, and over 85 sites designated as having high biodiversity value.
-We recognise our duty to manage these assets responsibly and facilitate positive outcomes for our business, the community and future generations.
+We have over 60,000 acres of land under our stewardship and over 85 sites designated as having high biodiversity value.
+Tarmac recognises its duty to manage these assets responsibly and facilitate positive outcomes for its business, the community, and future generations.

 One of our main goals is to achieve biodiversity net gain at our sites and contribute to national biodiversity.
-In 2022 we restored over 187 hectares of land, all our sites have restoration plans and over 100 sites have biodiversity management plans to ensure we are protecting and enhancing biodiversity.
+In 2023, we planted over 31,000 trees, which included the completion of the ‘Queens Wood’ at Panshanger, this is over 12,000 more trees planted than in 2022.
+All our extractive sites have restoration plans and over 135 sites have biodiversity management plans to ensure we are protecting and enhancing biodiversity.

 0